dribnet/purvs/README.md

 I have also decided on my final colours!
 I went with a pink theme and used different shades of the colour for a simplistic style as my alphabet is quite modern.

 I've completed my numbers!
 Surprisingly, I found these easier to create than the letters but I'm happy with the outcome.
 0 was the last number I did and it made me realise how difficult it will be to create another version of it for the letter O. However, I think I sort of have an idea on how it'll come out.

+I have completed all my letters!
+I did some changed to a few letters as well so that each letter looks more consistent, but I still have a few more letters to tweak and fix.